 Our paper addresses a significant gap in the broad understanding of zooplankton communities on continental shelves.
 Using data from a towed optical plankton counter, this paper is the first to present high resolution depth resolved transects of the zooplankton community across a continental shelf.
 We find significant horizontal and vertical declines in biomass as well as an altered size structure of the zooplankton community, particularly in the regions where the East Australian Current was present.
-By undertaking a global synthesis, we then show that these horizontal patterns in the zooplankton community are persistent and we present a conceptual figure of how the zooplankton community changes across continental shelves.
+By undertaking a global synthesis, we then show that these horizontal patterns in the zooplankton community are consistent globally and we present a conceptual figure of how the zooplankton community changes across continental shelves.
 This study has significance for the fields of oceanography, zooplankton ecology and fisheries.
-As continental shelves are one most exploited marine environments in the world, particularly in terms of fisheries, it is critical we understand how oceanographic process influence the biological communities of which zooplankton are the important trophic base.
+As continental shelves are one of the most exploited marine environments in the world, particularly for fisheries, it is critical we understand how oceanographic processes influence the pelagic biological communities of these ecosystems.
 As a key observational study with global implications, we believe L&O is the ideal journal for this paper.

 Each manuscript must include a brief statement of the novelty, significance and breadth of interest of the science presented in the proposed manuscript, as well as a statement indicating why L&O is the best outlet for the work.
 The statement of significance will provided to the editors and reviewers, but will not be included in the final version of an accepted manuscript.